nixn/pdns-etcd3/doc/ETCD-structure.md

 Resource record keys consist of the concatenated parts `<domain>`, `/<QTYPE>` and the optional parts `#<id>` and `@<version>`. `/`, `#` and `@` are literals.

-* `<domain>` is the full domain name of a resource record, but in reversed form, with the subdomains separated by `/`.
+* `<domain>` is the full domain name of a resource record, but in reversed form, with the subdomains separated by `.` or `/` (can be mixed).
-These choices were made to support (graphical) tools which apply a logical structure to the flat key namespace in ETCDv3 like in directories and files.
+The `/` is allowed to support (graphical) tools which apply a logical structure to the flat key namespace in ETCDv3 like in directories and files.
 (It's really easier to browse it then!)<br>
 `<domain>` must be all lowercase, because the queries from PowerDNS are normalized to lowercase;
 and the program does not change any names from the entries or queries.